National Museum of Sudan: Destruction during the civil war

 The National Museum was the scene of heavy fighting during the Sudanese civil war (2023–present) between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF).
 On 2 June 2023, the museum was taken over by the RSF.
 Most exhibits, among them ancient mummies dating back to 2500 BC, which are among the oldest and most archaeologically significant in the world, were destroyed, looted or badly damaged by the RSF.

 The Continent magazine commented these events as follows: "The war in Sudan is destroying not just the country's future, but also the country's past."
 Reports later emerged that most items from the museum's collection had been looted and some taken to be sold in South Sudan.
-Ikhlas Abdel Latif, the head of museums at the Sudanese national antiquities authority, said that items stored in the museum had been taken by truck to western Sudan and border areas.
-Following the expulsion of the RSF from Khartoum in March 2025, the director of Sudan’s National Corporation for Antiquities and Museums (NCAM), Ghalia Garelnabi, accused the RSF of destroying 90% of the museum's holdings, looting its archaeological gold collection and deliberately smashing other artifacts.
-Almost all of the 100,000 objects from the museum's collection were looted according to The Guardian.
+Ikhlas Abdel Latif, the head of museums at Sudan’s National Corporation for Antiquities and Museums (NCAM), said that items stored in the museum had been taken by truck to western Sudan and border areas.

+Following the expulsion of the RSF from Khartoum in March 2025, the director of NCAM, Ghalia Garelnabi, accused the RSF of destroying 90% of the museum's holdings, looting its archaeological gold collection and deliberately smashing other artifacts.
+Almost all of the 100,000 objects from the museum's collection were looted according to The Guardian, with only very heavy artefacts such as monumental statues and rebuilt temples remaining.
+Following this, the French Archaeological Unit for Sudanese Antiquities (SFDAS), supported by the Louvre and Durham University, helped the museum create a virtual site to display lost artefacts and recreate its exhibits.